txpipe/scrolls/README.md

 ## Compiling from Source

-To compile from source, you'll need to have the Rust toolchain avaiable in your development box.
+To compile from source, you'll need to have the Rust toolchain available in your development box.
 Execute the following command to clone and build the project:

 ```sh
 git clone https://github.com/txpipe/scrolls.git